 Here’s a look at some of the principal cast:

 - Seven-time Oscar nominee Burton just mails in his effort here, but his overriding talent makes the character close to being competent and believable.
-It’s almost as if he doesn’t want to try at all, but that his talent overrides and makes him do it.
+It’s almost as if he doesn’t want to try at all, but that his talent wins over his lack of interest in the role and makes him do it.
 Burton’s legendary career includes work on “Equus,” “The Spy Who came in from the Cold” and “The Robe.”

 - Two-time Oscar nominee Harris tries a little bit harder than Burton, but doesn’t really go all-in with his effort.
 He manages a bit more emotion for his character, but it’s still paper-thin and, frankly, beneath his talent.
 Harris was also in “Gladiator” and in the year of his death (2002) and the year before was in the first two “Harry Potter” films as “Professor Albus Dumbledore.”